wellcometrust/sage/README.md

    - `aws`: This is where you specify an image URI that is available in ECR.
 This image will be used as the entrypoint for the deployment app.
    - `pytorch`: This is where you specify a path to a PyTorch model in an S3 bucket.
 Model must be tar-gzip compressed.
    - `sklearn`: This is where you specify a path to a scikit-learn model in an S3 bucket.
 Model must be tar-gzip compressed.
-   - `huggingface`: This is where a model from the [HuggingFace model repository](https://huggingface.co/models) is deployed.
+   - `transformers`: This is where a model from the [HuggingFace model repository](https://huggingface.co/models) is deployed.
 The model name must be specified.
 - `task` means the type of task, by default `text-classification`
 - `role` here means your `arn:...` role with permissions for sagemaker
 - `model-path` is the path to `s3` where your model lies.
 You can also use model names if using hugging face,